 Because Google allows you to be very exact with how you label your products, make sure to go over each one and properly label it.
 If you offer baby items, for example, you can specify whether the product is socks or a onesie.

-It’s also worth noting that Google automatically categorizes your products, which saves your time.
-For US sellers, however, this can lead to accuracy concerns, and possibly tax miscalculations.
+It’s also worth noting that Google automatically categorizes your products, which saves you time.
+For US sellers, however, this can lead to accuracy concerns and possibly tax miscalculations.
 Even if you use Google’s feature, you can still go into your product feed and apply the relevant categories to each product.

 You can speed up the consumers’ decision and prevent them from looking at competing sites if you give enough information.
-You can create a promotional feed that highlights your promotions with “sale” text, and strikethrough of the original price.
-Or, for example, if you’re offering a sales event, you should add some texts like free shipping, sale up to, buy 1 get 1 free or something special.
-These kinds of strategies can aid with conversions as well as attracting attention and clicks.
+You can create a promotional feed that highlights your promotions with “sale” text and a strikethrough of the original price.
+Or, for example, if you’re offering a sales event, you should add some texts like free shipping, sale up to, buy 1 get 1 free, or something special.
+These kinds of strategies can aid with conversions as well as attract attention and clicks.

 Your product photos must be outstanding.
 There’s certainly a lot more to this process than merely snapping pictures.
 The general consensus is that your photos should be displayed on a white background.
 That’s a solid start, but depending on your product, you can play around with it.